derrod/legendary/README.md

   --csv                 List games in CSV format
-  --tsv                 List games in TSV format --json                List games in JSON format
+  --tsv                 List games in TSV format --json                List games in JSON format --force-refresh       Force a refresh of all game metadata

 Command: list-installed